Optimal Adjacency Labels for Subgraphs of Cartesian Products: Adjacency Labeling Scheme

 where the final equality holds because $x_j = y_j$ for all $j \neq i$, so $\ell_j(x_j) = \ell_j(y_j)$.
 Then the output value is 1 if and only $x_iy_i$ is an edge of $G_i$; equivalently, $xy$ is an edge of $G$. \end{enumerate} This concludes the proof. \end{proof}

 The XOR-labeling trick can also be used to simplify the proof of \cite{HWZ21} for adjacency \emph{sketches} of Cartesian products.
-That proof uses a two-level hashing scheme to avoid destroying the labels of $x_i$ and $y_i$ with the XOR, with a high constant probability of success.
-That strategy does not work for us here, because we need to succeed with certainty.
+That proof is similar to the one above, except it uses a two-level hashing scheme and some other tricks to avoid destroying the labels of $x_i$ and $y_i$ with the XOR (with sufficiently large probability of success).
+This two-level hashing approach does not succeed in our current setting, and we avoid it with XOR-labeling.